 (c) accompanied by the prescribed fee (if any).

-[Section 11 amended by No. 38 of 2011 s.
+[Section 11 amended: No. 38 of 2011 s.
 7.]

 12. CEO may request more information to decide licence application

 (1) The CEO may ask a licence applicant for any additional document or information that the CEO considers is or could be relevant to making a decision on the licence application.